tiagobondoso/dynatrace-cordova-plugin/README.md

 To install the plugin in your Cordova based project you must enter the following command in the root directory of your cordova based project.
 E.g. :

 ```
-cordova plugin add @dynatrace/cordova-plugin --save
+cordova plugin add https://github.com/os-adv-dev/dynatrace-cordova-plugin --save
 ```

 ## <a name="installationDynatrace"></a>2.
 Configuration with Dynatrace

 If you want to instrument your Cordova application just go to your Dynatrace WebUI and select the menu point "Deploy Dynatrace".
 Choose to setup mobile monitoring and select Cordova.
 Afterwards it is possible for you to add the Web part (JavaScript Agent) automatically and download the `dynatrace.config.js` file.

-This file should be placed in the `root of your project` (same place where the *package.json* is stored).
+This file should be placed in the resources Folder in your outsystems mobile app with "deploy action" set to "deploy to target folder" and "target directory" set to "dynatraceConfig".
 If the file is not available the instrumentation will not work.

-> Ionic Webview for Cordova: If you are using the Ionic Web View for Cordova (cordova-plugin-ionic-webview) you need to make sure you [set correct cookie domain](#ionicWebview).

-## <a name="makeABuild"></a>3.
-Make a build

-After starting the Cordova or Ionic build, with `ionic cordova build android` or `cordova build android` the instrumentation will be handled by the plugin.
-Of course `android` can be substitued with `ios` platform.
-If you have trouble with not finding the .gradle, .plist or dynatrace.config.js file you can specify those via [custom arguments](#customArguments).
-E.g. `cordova build android --config=C:\config\dynatrace.config.js` is a valid command and will try to use the configuration stored in the `\config` folder.

 ## <a name="validation"></a>4.
 Validate instrumentation